City Unscripted

 The surrounding gardens integrate architecture with natural topography in ways that feel both ancient and contemporary.

 The island maintains agricultural traditions that fed Osaka for centuries.
-The farming landscapes provide context for understanding how this largest city in western Japan developed its food culture.
+The farming landscapes provide context for understanding how the largest city in western Japan developed its food culture.

 Minoh National Park sits close enough to central Osaka for a half-day trip, but far enough to provide genuine wilderness.